 Ahmad’s “Back in the day” sampled from Teddy Pendergrass’ “Love T.K.O”

 Common’s “The Light” sampled from Bobby Caldwell’s “Open your eyes”

-9th Wonders “Dime Soul” sampled from Andre Kostelanetz and his Orchestra – One less bell to answer.
+9th Wonder’s “Dime Soul” sampled from Andre Kostelanetz and his Orchestra – One less bell to answer.
 Woo!
 When I tell you I was digging deep in my memory banks on that one, I ended up cheating and looking it up.
 I said “Man!
 I’ve heard that before!”
-Dime Soul is one of my favorite beats, and I’m mad at myself that I didn’t recognize it (I had to look it up).
+Dime Soul is one of my favorite beats, and I’m mad at myself that I didn’t recognize where exactly it came from.
 The funny part is, I heard the song at my Mom and Dads house one Sunday and said to myself “I really need to sample that!”
 It sounded so good to me.